Last Updated on May 27, 2026

 It puts you at great risk for nutrient deficiencies and can make you unnecessarily miserable in the process.

-In today's episode, I'm sharing what a “Salicylate sensitivity” means to me AND what I do about it.
+In today's episode, I'm sharing what a “Salicylate sensitivity” means AND my Salicylate sensitivity protocol that has helped hundreds of people to enjoy salicylate foods again!

 Or, listen on your favorite app: iTunes (Apple Podcasts) | Spotify | Stitcher | TuneIn | Subscribe on Android